 The core mandate of every central bank is to decide and implement monetary policy, with the ultimate objective to achieve a long-term sustainable economic growth.
 In the case of Thailand, the Bank of Thailand (BOT) implements monetary policy under a flexible inflation targeting framework, putting emphasis on maintaining price stability alongside preserving economic growth and financial stability.

 Under the objective of maintaining price stability, the BOT aims at delivering low and stable inflation.
 This is because inflation reduces the value of money and consumers’ purchasing power.
 As inflation accelerates, the same amount of money would enable consumers to buy lower quantity of goods.
 In other words, inflation makes everyone in the country poorer.
 Moreover, too high or excessively volatile inflation can be an obstacle to economic activities, as it causes difficulties for the public in forming expectations regarding future prices.
 These, in turn, adversely affect business planning, as well as households’ consumption and saving planning.
 On the other hand, inflation that is too low and turns negative (so-called “deflation”) can also be an obstacle to economic activities.
 In deflation period, households and businesses may expect good prices to fall further in the future, which discourages consumption and investment at present.

-Flexible Inflation Targeting
+Flexible Inflation Targeting Framework

-Monetary Policy Process
+Monetary Policy Decision-making Process

-Implication of interest rate adjustment
+Interpretation of policy interest rate adjustments

-Monetary Policy Target
+The Monetary Policy Target

 “To implement monetary policy, the BOT can never do everything by ourselves but we need to coordinate macroeconomic policies with other agencies to create favorable economic conditions for the country’s sustainable well-being,” said former Bank of Thailand Governor Puey Ungphakorn.